brwnj/cu_projects/README.md

 + levin classification; score
 + given list with direction, compute a score for each patient along with their group (TB, noinf, etc.)
 + calculate threshold for plot

++ adding total intensity at up-regulated transcripts and subtracting total intensity at all down-regulated transcripts